Robert-van-Engelen/Forth850/README.md

 Forth850 is built with the [asz80](https://shop-pdp.net/ashtml/asz80.htm)
 assembler and aslink linker.

-## Z80 Forth system routines
+## Fast Z80 Forth system routines

 Forth850 uses direct threaded code (DTC).
 Faster would be to use subroutine threaded code (STC), but this would significantly increase the overall code size and Forth compilation complexity, which are less desirable for a small Z80-based system.

-The following Z80 Forth routines are inspired by the article [Moving Forth](https://www.bradrodriguez.com/papers/moving1.htm).
+The following Z80 Forth850 routines I wrote are inspired by the article [Moving Forth](https://www.bradrodriguez.com/papers/moving1.htm).
 However, I've decided to use a different Z80 register mapping that is more efficient: